CMU-IDS-2020/fp-panda/README.md

 ## Work distribution

 Update towards the end of the project.
+Faner Lin:

+Shuaidong Pan:

 ## Deliverables

 ### Proposal

-- [ ] The URL at the top of this readme needs to point to your application online.
+- [x] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.
-- [ ] A completed proposal.
+- [x] A completed proposal.
 The contact should submit it as a PDF on Canvas.

 ### Design review

-- [ ] Develop a prototype of your project.
+- [x] Develop a prototype of your project.
-- [ ] Create a 5 minute video to demonstrate your project and lists any question you have for the course staff.
+- [x] Create a 5 minute video to demonstrate your project and lists any question you have for the course staff.
 The contact should submit the video on Canvas.

 slides for design review: https://docs.google.com/presentation/d/1VTH1WSd9Kigl7f7B-tc7kV_f1Nr3A_MZOovPSc6XQ6U/edit?usp=sharing